Instructions for Authors

 Guides for common study designs include:

-Additional reporting guidelines and extensions for specific study designs can be found via the EQUATOR network or National Institutes of Medicine Research Reporting Guidelines site.
+Additional reporting guidelines and extensions for specific study designs can be found via the EQUATOR network, Meridian network (reporting guidelines specifically for studies involving animals) or National Institutes of Medicine Research Reporting Guidelines site.

 Removal of identifying information